ivyownn/International_Compass/README_cit.md

 - **Marker Clusterer**: Add `@googlemaps/markerclusterer` for clustering map markers.
 - **Async Error Handling**: Wrap async Express routes with error-handling middleware to avoid repetitive try/catch.
 - **Improved Nodemailer Config**: Use Gmail OAuth2 or app passwords for more secure email sending.
-- **AI Assistance**: A.I. was used to help to structure content and JS refactoring API Base
+- **AI Assistance**: AI assistance was leveraged to validate code during development challenges and to refactor the JavaScript API base, incorporating features such as marker clustering for improved functionality.

 ---